LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section. -->

-Our project is a follow-up project to build on top and productionize our NEARCON IRL Hackathon winning project [RentVerse](https://devpost.com/software/nft-renting-platform).
+Our project is a follow-up project to build on top and productionize our NEARCON2022 IRL Hackathon winning project [RentVerse](https://devpost.com/software/nft-renting-platform).
+A significant amount of new features and designs has been added to support the application of this grant.

 ### Overview